MichaelHochriegl/SignalRGen/docs/guide/what-is-signalrgen.md

-# What is SignalRGen?
+# What is `SignalRGen`?

-SignalRGen is a source generator library for .NET that transforms the way you work with SignalR, Microsoft's real-time communication framework.
+`SignalRGen` is a source generator library for .NET that transforms the way you work with SignalR, Microsoft's real-time communication framework.
 It eliminates boilerplate code and provides a strongly-typed, developer-friendly experience.

-## The Problem SignalRGen Solves
+## The Problem `SignalRGen` Solves

 Traditional SignalR client implementation requires:
 - Writing repetitive connection management code